Sparse Approximate Inference for Spatio-Temporal Point Process Models: Variational inference with expectation constraints

-With the exception of $q_{Q}$, all the above models are latent Gaussian models where exact inference can be intractable due to the non-Gaussian prior or likelihood terms.
-The objective in \eqref{EqnVarObj} can be written as
+With the exception of $q_{Q}$, all the above distributions are those of latent Gaussian models where exact inference can be intractable due to the non-Gaussian prior or likelihood terms.
+As mentioned above, instead of direct parametric optimisation we choose to recast the problem as an optimisation problem over approximate marginals.
+For each density $q_{X}, q_{AZ}$ and $q_{B}$ in Section \ref{SecqX}--\ref{SecqB} we introduce a set of approximate marginals and a corresponding entropy approximation.
+This results in an approximation of \eqref{EqnExactFE} that is optimised w.r.t. the approximate marginals.
+The resulting optimisation algorithm is equivalent to the approximate inference algorithm introduced in the main text.